Ubiweb-lab/mmVital/Radar2Jestson/readme.txt

 Radar_configuration.py can be used to start and stop AWR1642 millimeter Radar.
 Notes: Users need to switch the 'serial_port_CLI' to their own port in this Python file.
+The command './DCA1000EVM_CLI_Control start_record configFile.json' can be run to start record on DCA1000 after the Radar is working.